An affordable way to master the skills of API documentation writing

-- Developers wanting to discover best practice in API documentation
+- Developers wanting to discover best practices in API documentation and developer portals

 - Technical Authors wanting to understand APIs and how to write documentation for them.

 About the course

 The course modules are delivered over the Web in small, manageable video presentations.
 The course handouts and exercises are downloadable as Word or PDF files.